Shopify/remote-dom/packages/polyfill/README.md

 const window = new ExtendedWindow();
 ```

-Extensions are installed in the order passed to `Window.with()`.
-Their hooks
+Extensions are installed in the order passed to `Window.with()` and across
+chained `.with()` calls.
+The two parts compose differently:

+- **Window APIs override.** Assignments like `window.MutationObserver = …` are
+  plain property writes, so when multiple extensions set the same API, the last
+  extension installed wins.
+- **Hooks are additive.** Every installed extension’s hooks are called in
-are called in the same order for each DOM operation.
+  installation order for each DOM operation.

 Extensions are installed after the base window and its initial document have
 been constructed, so their hooks do not observe the document’s bootstrap.